Frustration free gapless Hamiltonians for Matrix Product States: Abstract

 \section{Abstract}

 For every Matrix Product State (MPS) one can always construct a so-called parent Hamiltonian.
 This is a local, frustration free, Hamiltonian which has the MPS as ground state and is gapped.
-Whenever that parent Hamiltonian has a degenerate ground state (the so-called non-injective case), we construct another 'uncle' Hamiltonian which is local and frustration free but gapless, and its spectrum is $\R^+$.
+Whenever that parent Hamiltonian has a degenerate ground state space (the so-called non-injective case), we construct another 'uncle' Hamiltonian which is also local and frustration free, has the same ground state space, but is gapless, and its spectrum is $\R^+$.
 The construction is obtained by linearly perturbing the matrices building up the state in a random direction, and then taking the limit where the perturbation goes to zero.
 For MPS where the parent Hamiltonian has a unique ground state (the so-called injective case) we also build such uncle Hamiltonian with the same properties in the thermodynamic limit.